 Like social security benefits, some railroad retirement benefit payments are subject to deductions if an annuitant’s earnings exceed certain exempt amounts.
 These earnings restrictions apply to those who have not attained full social security retirement age.
 For employee and spouse annuitants, full retirement age varies depending on an individual’s year of birth, and is age 67 for those born after 1959.
 For survivor annuitants, full retirement age also varies, and is age 67 for those born after 1961.

-For those under full retirement age, the earnings deduction is $1 in benefits for every $2 of earnings over the exempt amount.
-For those attaining full retirement age in 2023, the deduction is $1 for every $3 of earnings over the exempt amount in the months before the month full retirement age is attained.
+For those under full retirement age, the earnings deduction is $1 for every $2 of earnings over the exempt amount.
+For those attaining full retirement age in 2024, the deduction is $1 for every $3 of earnings over the exempt amount in the months before the month in which full retirement age is attained.

-When applicable, these earnings deductions are assessed on the tier I portion of railroad retirement employee and spouse annuities, and the tier I and tier II portions of survivor benefits.
+When applicable, these earnings deductions are assessed on the tier I portion of railroad retirement employee and spouse annuities and the tier I and tier II portions of survivor annuities.

 All earnings received for services rendered, plus any net earnings from self-employment, are considered when assessing deductions for earnings.
 Interest, dividends, certain rental income, or income from stocks, bonds, or other investments are not considered earnings for this purpose.

-Retired employees and spouses, regardless of age, who work for their last pre-retirement non-railroad employer are also subject to an additional earnings deduction, in their tier II and supplemental benefits, of $1 for every $2 in earnings up to a maximum reduction of 50 percent.
+Retired employees and spouses, regardless of age, who work for their last pre-retirement non-railroad employer are also subject to an additional earnings deduction in their tier II and supplemental annuities of $1 for every $2 in earnings up to a maximum reduction of 50 percent.
 This earnings restriction does not change from year to year and does not allow for an exempt amount.